 4. Pop that pimple

 I am not sure where this piece of advice originated from but I have a theory.
 Acne is seen as a boil that needs draining.
 So basically people think there is bad stuff inside which needs to be removed.
 While the part of bad stuff is true, trying to drain it spreads the infection deeper into the skin creating more acne.
-The process of pressing the skin traumatizes the delicate facial skin and leaves you with deep scars.
+The process of pressing the skin traumatises the delicate facial skin and leaves you with deep scars.

 Also this is again not curing the acne neither is it making it better.
-Like the toothpaste advice are you going to spend the rest of your life traumatizing your face in this way every time you get acne?
+Like the toothpaste advice are you going to spend the rest of your life traumatising your face in this way every time you get acne?

 5. Don’t worry too much, it’s just a few pimples